 See Me, Not My Disability

 How do you pursue your dreams when congenital muscular dystrophy threatens your independence?
-When you are born with muscular dystrophy, you face a life of muscles breaking down and unable to keep up with growth spurts.
-During a normal growth spurt, Tim’s spine curved so rapidly that without a full spinal fusion he would die.
+When you are born with muscular dystrophy, you face a life of muscles breaking down, and therefore being unable to keep up with growth spurts.
+During a normal growth spurt, Tim’s spine curved so rapidly, that without a full spinal fusion, he would die.
 At fourteen years of age, Tim had a fourteen-hour surgery to straighten his spine.
-Tim describes how the post surgical excruciating pain led him to question God’s wisdom and love.
-He had to relearn to walk and cannot walk without assistance to this day.
-But instead of turning inward into a bitter, young man, Tim persevered through a year of pain and rehabilitation that helped him learn to walk with assistance.
+Tim describes how the post surgical, excruciating pain led him to question God’s wisdom and love.
+He had to relearn to walk, and cannot walk without assistance to this day.
+But instead of turning into a bitter young man inwardly, Tim persevered through a year of pain and eventually, rehabilitation that helped him learn to walk with assistance.
 The recovery period gave him time to think through his goals of pursuing a life of purpose.
 His dream to attend a university away from home seemed impossible, but Tim persevered and successfully learned how to navigate the streets of Philadelphia, Pennsylvania, while attending Drexel University.
-Tim successfully completed the “fast track” of earning two degrees during the same time period: a Bachelor’s Degree in Computer Engineering and Master’s Degree in Electrical Engineering.
-Rather than using his disability to open doors, he was determined to help people know him as a person, not as the student with a disability.
+Tim successfully completed the “fast track” of earning two degrees during the same time period: a Bachelor’s Degree in Computer Engineering, and a Master’s Degree in Electrical Engineering.
+Rather than using his disability as an advantage, he was determined to help people know him as a person, not as the student with a disability.
 In this transparent interview, Tim shares some of the ways he intentionally interacted with other students and school staff, as well as his own understanding of God’s purposes for his life.